AkshayaDev/setup-laravel-project-cloned-github-com/README.md

 git clone linktogithubrepo.com/ projectName

 ## 2. cd into your project
+You will need to be inside that project file to enter all of the rest of the commands

 ## 3. [Optional]: Checkout the “Start” tag so you have a fresh install of the project (and not the final files)
 git checkout tags/start -b tutorial